Last Updated on July 21, 2021 by Admin

 Section 1: Introduction to Course and Python Fundamentals

-In this introduction, an overview of key Python concepts is covered as well as the motivating factors for building-industry professionals to learn to code.
+In this introduction, an overview of key Python concepts is covered and the motivating factors for building-industry professionals to learn to code.
 The NZEB at the NUS School of Design and Environment is introduced as an example of a building that uses various data science-related technologies in its design, construction, and operations.

 Section 2: Introduction to the Pandas Data Analytics Library and Design Phase Application Example